Sharing Stories.

 how does it work?

-from their lens to the world: stories that inspire, voices that empower, change that lasts.
+from their lens to the world. stories that inspire, voices that empower, change that lasts.

-The photographs are then showcased in Exhibitions held in galleries around the world, with 100% of the profits from the sale of their work directly reinvested back into their community, creating lasting change for them, their family, and their people.
+We provide cameras and workshops that immerse young people (usually between 6 and 16) in the art of photography, film and storytelling.
+What they create is raw, vibrant, unfiltered – a reflection of their lives and the land that shapes them.
+The photographs, films, and art are then showcased in Exhibitions held in galleries and events around the world, with 100% of the profits from the sale of their work directly reinvested back into their community, creating lasting change for them, their family, their community, and their people.

 stories have power

-we can change the world with story; one frame at a time.
+we can change the world with story, one frame at a time.

 Reclaiming Stories, Restoring Balance

 When a young person picks up a camera and captures their world, they’re not just making art; they’re reclaiming their place, their voice, their truth.
-And when that truth is shared – printed, exhibited, celebrated – it has a way of taking root.
+When that truth is shared – printed, exhibited, celebrated – it has a way of taking root.
 It grows empathy, understanding, and action in the hearts of those who see it.
 That’s the kind of change that lasts – the kind that ripples out, touching lives, strengthening communities, and reminding the world what’s possible when we listen, connect, give back and work together.
-Ngarra.

 What started with a single frame captured by a child and a purpose ignited by an elder around a campfire has grown into a global movement of connection, preservation, and change.
 Ngarra is more than a project – it’s a living story, a testament to the power of togetherness, reciprocity, and the enduring resilience of the human spirit.

-Through the lens of a child’s camera, we see the raw beauty and resilience of lives often overlooked.
+Through the eyes of children, we see the raw beauty and resilience of lives often overlooked.
 These stories travel far, crossing borders and languages, planting seeds of empathy and understanding in the hearts of those who witness them.
 The profits generated by these stories circle back, empowering communities with resources, education, and opportunity.
-Ngarra is proof that storytelling is not just an art – it’s a force for transformation.
-Every frame is a call to action, every image an invitation to see the world differently.
-This is the future we need – a future where every story is heard, where every life is valued, and where we remember that the fire we sit around belongs to all of us.

 Empowering Youth THrough the art of storyTelLing